ATL-Flaneur/CoreWebApp/README.md

 # CoreWebApp

 This is a simple C# ASP.NET Core web app developed to show creation of web APIs, exporting of Prometheus metrics, Dockerization of the app, and visualizing metrics with a Grafana dashboard.
+It includes APIs for managing a user list, custom Prometheus metrics, and a Dockerized deployment.
+Instructions are tested on Ubuntu Linux, and other operating systems may require adjusted commands.

-The app has APIs for adding/removing users from a user list and gathering statistics.
-These are described in [APIs](#APIs).
+The APIs are described in [APIs](#APIs).

-These instructions assume the use of Ubuntu Linux but should work on other Debian-based distributions.

 ## Prerequisites